Transcript: Lavender for Generalized Anxiety Disorder

-Lavender oil, distilled from lavender flowers, is most often used in aromatherapy and massage.
-Despite its popularity, only recently have scientifically-based investigations been undertaken into its biological activity.
-There have been small-scale studies suggesting benefit from lavender massage, but maybe it’s the massage, not the lavender.
+Lavender oil, distilled from lavender flowers, is “most often used in aromatherapy and massage.
+Despite its popularity…only recently [have] scientifically-based investigations [been undertaken] into its biological activity,” however.
+There have been “small-scale studies” suggesting benefit from lavender massage; but, maybe it’s the massage, not the lavender.

-There was a study on patients in intensive case comparing massage with odorless oil to lavender oil, and though patients massaged with lavender oil did say they felt less anxious and more positive, there were no objective differences found in terms of blood pressure, breathing or heart rate.
+There was a study on patients in intensive care, comparing massage with odorless oil to lavender oil, and though patients massaged with lavender oil did say they “felt less anxious and more positive,” there were no objective differences found in terms of blood pressure, breathing, or heart rate.
 Frankly, maybe the lavender was just covering up the nasty hospital smells.

 Subsequent studies using more sensitive tests did find physiological changes, though.
-We know the smell of lavender changes brain wave patterns, but what effect does that have?
-Well the it evidently makes people people feel better and perform math better—faster and more accurately, whereas the smell of rosemary, for example, seemed to enable folks only to do the math faster—not necessarily with greater accuracy.
+We know, for example, the smell of lavender changes brain wave patterns.
+But, what effect does this have?
+Well, evidently it makes people feel better, perform math better (faster and more accurately), whereas the smell of rosemary, for example, seemed to enable folks only to do math faster—not necessarily with greater accuracy.

-But what if you actually eat lavender flowers, or in this case take capsules of lavender-infused oil so you could double-blind the study to compare lavender head to head to a drug like valium—lorazepam, also known as Ativan for generalized anxiety disorder.
+What if you actually eat lavender flowers, or, in this case, take capsules of lavender-infused oil, so you could double-blind the study to compare lavender head-to-head to a drug like Valium (lorazepam, known as Ativan), for generalized anxiety disorder.

 Generalized and persistent anxiety is a frequent problem, and is treated with benzodiazepines—benzos or downers, like Valium.
 “Unfortunately, these substances” can not only make you feel like you have a hangover, but “have a high potential for drug abuse” and addiction.